scrabble-workout/scrabble-workout/README.md

 Hi, welcome to

-# Scrabble Workout!*
+# Scrabble Workout!

-###### * This is work in progress.
-You are very welcome to check out the code but please keep in mind that this project is in a development stage.

 Scrabble Workout is an app aiming to make you a Scrabble Master.
 Once you start a game you get a set of 7 tiles with letters.
 Your task is to form them into a 7-letter word within a given time.
 Some words have anagrams so more than one solution is possible.
-A decent UI is on its way :)